HenrikBengtsson/jottr.org-blogdown/content/post/2021-04-05-future-kubernetes.md

 ## Step 3: Connect to RStudio Server running in the cluster

-Next we'll connect to the RStudio instance running via RStudio Server on our main (scheduler) pod, using the browser on our laptop  (step 3 in Figure 1):
+Next we'll connect to the RStudio instance running via RStudio Server on our main (scheduler) pod, using the browser on our laptop  (Step 3 in Figure 1):

 After installing the Helm chart, you should have seen a printout with some instructions on how to do this.
 First you need to connect a port on your laptop to the